eduardo3g/aws-lambda-sample/README.md

 # What the function does

-When the user uploads a <b>.JPG</b> or <b>.PNG</b> image on `uploads/` bucket, the lambda function is triggered to get the image and resize it to a new file, that will be placed on `compressed/` bucket.
+Whenever the user uploads a <b>.JPG</b> or <b>.PNG</b> image on `uploads/` bucket, the lambda function is triggered to get the image and resize it to a new file, that will be placed on `compressed/` bucket.

 # Setup